The Ellie Blog

 Need to talk with someone?
 Get matched with a therapist at Ellie Mental Health

-1) Set Boundaries With the News
+1. Set Boundaries with the News and Social Media

 We live in a time when the news is always at our fingertips.
 Long gone are the days when you would have to wait for the morning paper to read about major events.
 Between social media, YouTube, podcasts, and your phone’s news app, you can consume politics 24/7.